shivam-g10/Gamified-Learning-Tracker/docs/AI_GUIDELINES.md

-# AI Guidelines for Gamified Learning Tracker
+# AI Guidelines for GyaanQuest

 > **📚 Documentation Structure**: This file is part of the comprehensive documentation system.
 AI agents should start with `../AI_AGENT_ENTRY.md` in the root directory, then read this file along with other documentation in the `docs/` folder.